Boats pluck people from roofs as floods sweep Serbia and Bosnia

 Bosnia's central government appealed on Friday for international help.
 Russian emergency teams with rescue boats arrived in Serbia on Friday and were heading for Obrenovac to help with the operation there.

-Israel, Turkey, Slovenia, Croatia, Austria and Luxembourg have pledged to send aid including expert teams, water pumps, helicopters and rescue boats.
+Israel, Turkey, Slovenia, Croatia and Austria have also approved the sending of aid including helicopters and boats.

-The United States said it would send 13 motor boats needed for evacuations in Bosnia.

-Poland also saw less severe flooding after the torrential rains across eastern Europe.

-The road to the Slovak border crossing in the southern village of Leluchow was closed and dozens of houses on the bank of the river Poprad were inundated.

-Some local trains were out of service, Poland's state railways PKP said.
-News agency PAP reported that 21,000 people in the south had no electricity.
+International peacekeepers' helicopters were also ready to help rescue operations in Bosnia.

-(Additional reporting by Ivana Sekularac, Daria Sito-Sucic, Maja Zuvela, Dado Ruvic and Wojciech Zurawski in Poland; editing by Zoran Radosavljevic and Andrew Roche)
+(Additional reporting by Ivana Sekularac, Daria Sito-Sucic, Maja Zuvela and Dado Ruvic; editing by Zoran Radosavljevic and Andrew Roche)